fitintel19/smartpetbuys/content/posts/pet-health-supplements/index.md

 #### Cons:
 - May take several weeks to see noticeable improvement.

-### 3. Probiotic Blend for Digestive Health
+### 3. Omega-3 Supplement for Skin and Coat
-{{< product id="health-02" >}}
+{{< product id="health-03" >}}

-Improve your pet’s digestive health with this blend of friendly bacteria, which helps to balance the gastrointestinal tract and support a healthy immune system.
+These omega-3 soft chews provide essential fatty acids that promote healthy skin, a shiny coat, and support overall wellness in dogs.

 #### Pros:
-- Supports a healthy gut flora.
-- Can help reduce gastrointestinal upset like diarrhea or constipation.
+- Rich in omega-3 fatty acids for skin and coat health.
+- Soft chew format makes administration easy.
+- Also supports joint health and cognitive function.

 #### Cons:
 - Requires consistent use for best results.